kamieliz/30-Days-of-Python/README.md

 - Started: February 10, 2022
 - Completed: February 14, 2022
 - something new I learned: using API documentation to formulate a request

+## Day 19 - Python Web Apps
+- Started and Completed: February 15,2022
+- something new I learned: how to use ngrok to create an accessible url for a temporary app